CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 What is the mock test?

 The mock test is a full-length exam simulator that matches the real test structure (sections, timing, and format).
 You take it under exam conditions and get an AI-scored result with a pass/fail indication and section breakdown.
 It helps you see your real level before the actual exam.
-Each plan includes a number of mock test runs; you can start one from your exam dashboard under Mock Test.
+Every paid plan includes unlimited mock test runs; you can start one from your exam dashboard under Mock Test.

 Does it replace a teacher?